 The overall effect of the decision is to return the issue of our national healthcare system to the political arena, where some are vowing to uphold the decision and others are vowing not to sleep until every last piece of the Affordable Care Act is done away with.
 In other words, we can count on continued political fighting.

 For me, as a nurse attorney who has provided care at the bedside and now works with families to create economic and social justice, I’ve see a close up view of what happens in a family when a major health care crisis hits.
-Even with insurance, many families loose their life savings and are forced to seek bankruptcy protection.
 The average American lives in constant vulnerability that all they’ve ever worked for could be lost in the event of a catastrophic healthcare event.
 I have even witnessed instances where physicians, who normally function as our caretakers, have had their lives devastated by illness.
 We all need to remember that injury and disease can impact any of us at any time in our lives.

 It is very important to me that my clients, friends, and family members all have access to affordable healthcare.
 I do not want to see an America where people are left to die in the streets, or people with treatable healthcare problems are turned away from receiving the care they need.
 I am not satisfied with our current healthcare system that has the greatest technology in the world available, but produces results that are among the lowest in the industrialized world, and are often no better and are sometimes worse than third world countries.
 We need to all ask ourselves what good is technology if so many can’t access even the most basic forms of care?
 What are we doing wrong?